Washington State Beekeepers Association

 Protection of honey bees from misuse of pesticides.

-Rapidly disseminate information regarding potential threats such as the Giant Asian Hornet
+Rapidly disseminate information regarding potential threats such as the Northern Giant Hornet

 Worked with WSDA to recreate the Apiary Advisory Committee (AAC).